Thousands attend funeral for controversial Toronto mayor Rob Ford

+* Says "in Africa for Africa" strategy remains; exiting Africa generics manufacturing business

-TORONTO Thousands of people turned out on Wednesday for the funeral of former Toronto Mayor Rob Ford, whose tumultuous four years as the leader of Canada's largest city included an admission that he smoked crack cocaine and a history of erratic behaviour.
+TORONTO, March 30 Thousands of people turned out on Wednesday for the funeral of former Toronto Mayor Rob Ford, whose tumultuous four years as the leader of Canada's largest city included an admission that he smoked crack cocaine and a history of erratic behavior.

 Supporters lined the streets of downtown Toronto to witness the funeral procession from city hall, where some 5,000 people had passed Ford's casket during a two-day public visitation, to the church where he was remembered for his populist appeal.

-Ford, who was married and the father of two young children, died March 22 at age 46.
-At the time of his death, he was a city councillor and undergoing treatment for an aggressive form of cancer.
+Ford died March 22 at age 46.
+At the time of his death, he was a city councillor and undergoing treatment for an aggressive form of cancer that recurred despite surgery and several rounds of chemotherapy.

 While he gained global notoriety for his drug addiction, controversial public statements and a string of videos showing him behaving badly, supporters and political adversaries alike remembered him as a man with huge appeal among ordinary voters.